 A draft JP must be submitted by the deadline listed above.
 One copy should be emailed to the Junior committee chair and a second copy directly to the adviser.
 The adviser will read the paper and return it within a few days.
 The draft will not be graded.
 However, failure to submit a substantially complete draft will result in a lower JP grade at the end of the semester.
 Hint: have your friends read through your draft.

 As the semester ends, each student must find a faculty member to agree to be the ``second reader'' of the JP.
 The second reader must be a physics department faculty member (no exceptions).
 An excellent time to arrange a second reader would be just after the draft is due, in the last two weeks of classes.
 The adviser and second reader are the primary sources of the grade (see Grading, below).

-You are required to turn in ONE paper copy of your JP and an electronic copy (pdf) to the Undergraduate Office, email to Karen Kelly at firstname.lastname@example.org and Prof. Shaevitz at email@example.com
+You are required to turn in ONE paper copy of your JP to the undergraduate office and an electronic copy (PDF) via email to Karen Kelly at firstname.lastname@example.org and Prof. Shaevitz at email@example.com

 You are responsible for emailing your advisor and 2nd reader a copy of your JP.
 The Department will NOT make copies of your JP for your advisor or second reader.
 If they desire paper copies of your JP, it is your responsibility to generate those copies.

 Students may work with outside advisers, subject to three conditions:

 - The JP must cover a physics topic.